-Contract and Custom Feeding Operations - Livestock or poultry kept by you on "this place" on a contract or custom basis should be included on this report REGARDLESS OF OWNERSHIP.
+Contract and Custom Feeding Operations - Livestock or poultry kept by Contract and Listom reading uperations - Livestock of politry kept by you on "this place" on a contract or custom basis should be included on this report REGARDLESS OF OWNERSHIP.
 Report as "INVENTORY" numbers of animals or poultry on the place on December 31, 1982.
 Report as "SOLD" animals and poultry which were kept on a contract or custom basis and were removed or sold from the place in 1982.
 If the sale price or market value is not known, give your best estimate of the market value of the animals or poultry when they left this place.